canonical/inference-snaps-cli/test_data/machines/README.md

 Each subdirectory represents a single machine.
 This directory contains files with raw hardware info data from the respective machine.
-It optionally contains a `hardware-info.json` file which is the output of the `cmd/hardware-info` application.

 ## cpuinfo.txt